Multichannel international digital storefronts with integrated point-of-sale and subscription membership

 - Ultra eCommerce solution satisfies all protocols for PCI compliance, including GDPR, PA-DSS, and PCI DSS

 Think of Sotheby’s, and certain things immediately come to mind: auctions, art, antiques, jewelry, real estate, and fine wine, just to name a few.
 This multibillion-dollar organization has a long and distinguished history that stretches all the way back to 1744 – hundreds of years before the existence of the Internet.
-Moving this venerable company into the digital age is a serious undertaking and late in 2016, Sotheby’s Wine knew that it had some much-needed room for improvement with its eCommerce business.
+Moving this venerable company into the digital age was a serious undertaking, Sotheby’s Wine knew that it had some much-needed room for improvement with its eCommerce business.

 Specifically, the wine business – both auction and retail – was sitting on an antiquated system.
 Although some eCommerce capabilities existed, the site was not responsive for mobile devices.
 But that wasn’t the only issue.
 Much of the behind-the-scenes work was still being done on paper.
 For instance, Sotheby’s Wine employees were still working with hard copies of invoices and printing out emails.
 And customers were required to mail in checks as payments for their purchases.